 Johanna Quaas recieved the International Gymnastics Hall of Fame's Nadia Comăneci Sportsmanship Award in 2015.

 Quaas has made waves online throughout the years as footage of her performances has been shared on several occasions.
-The most recent of them is a video posted by Oscar winner Viola Davis on Instagram with the caption "You are my spirit fighter!!
+Also, her video was posted by Oscar winner Viola Davis on Instagram with the caption "You are my spirit fighter!!
 Wow!!
 GOALS!!!!”
-The video is from the 2017 German Gymnastics Festival when the gymnast was 91 years old, per a video posted by Metro.
-Davis' video has received over 400,000 likes, although it is far from her most viral performance.
+The video is from the 2017 German Gymnastics Festival when the gymnast was 91 years old, according to a video posted by Metro.
+Davis' video has received over 400,000 likes.
 Quaas originally captured the attention of the globe when user LieveDaffy shared YouTube videos of the gymnast's floor and parallel bars performances during the 2012 Tournament of Masters.

 They each received over 1.1 million views within six days of publication.
 Both videos received over 3.5 million views.
 Her abilities have also captivated the world's best athletes, including Simone Biles, who stated her parallel bars performance left her speechless, reported HuffPost.